Safety

 Entice Participation in the Workplace and in the Home

-Keeping employees safe on the job is the most common goal for safety programs but a few of my clients with programs that have existed for a few years also introduce safety goals for employees to complete at home.
+Keeping employees safe on the job is the most common goal for safety programs, but programs that have existed for some time also opt to introduce safety goals for employees to complete at home.
 Organizations can provide information to employees on home safety topics and encourage teaching safe concepts to families as part of the safety program.
-One of my clients awards points to employees who bring in drawings from their children demonstrating a safe practice.
-By extending the safety program past the boundaries workplace, safety awareness and safe behaviors are practiced no matter where the employee may be.
+One of my clients awards points to employees who bring in drawings from their children, demonstrating a safe practice.
+By extending the safety program past the boundaries of the workplace, safety awareness and safe behaviors are practiced no matter where the employee may be.

 Leave a Comment